Skip Navigation: Avoid going through Home page links and jump straight to content

 Support from NAIF

-The SPICE tools, generic kernels, mission operations kernels for those missions where NAIF has a funded ops role, and kernels archived at the NAIF node of the PDS, are freely available to all.
-However, assistance from the NAIF staff in using these products, including solving user problems that seem related to SPICE, is restricted to those activities where the NAIF group is funded to supply such support.
-While NAIF would prefer to provide unlimited support to everyone, we simply haven't the human resources to do so.
+Anyone contemplating using these products should take into consideration that assistance from the NAIF staff, including help with solving a user's problems that seem related to SPICE, is restricted to those activities where the NAIF group is specifically authorized and funded to supply such support.
+While NAIF would love to provide unlimited support to everyone, we haven't the human resources and authorization to do so.
 What we can do is the following.

 Any flight project or other activity that wishes to consider hiring NAIF, whether to configure, deploy and operate some level of the SPICE capability, or to simply provide a consulting service for others who are implementing SPICE, should contact the NAIF manager.

-Webmaster: Ron Baalke
+o Webmaster: Ron Baalke

-Last Updated:
+o Last Updated: